Spectrum / Color Guide

-The process is as simple as adding the liquid to your sample and matching your color reaction to these spectrums.
-This reaction occurs from the outside to the inside of the spectrum over sixty seconds.
-The booklets included with each kit go into much more detail including full instructions / tips / tricks to make sure you get the most precise results possible.
+These booklets are included with each kit and go into much more detail including full instructions, tips, & tricks to make sure you get the most precise results possible.

 GETTING THE MOST OUT OF YOUR RESULTS

-Simply matching your reaction to the spectrum isn’t quite the end of what these booklets can do for you.
+Matching your reaction to the chart isn’t the end of what these booklets can do.
 It’s also important to read only the results that actually apply to your sample.
-For instance, if you’re testing MDMA… you’re not ever going to find DMT in that sample – so why look for it?
-We’ve made it easy to figure out which reactions matter for your sample and which ones don’t.
+For instance, if you’re testing MDMA you’re not ever going to find DMT in that sample – so why look for it?
+We’ve made it easy to figure out which reactions matter for the substance you’re testing and which ones don’t.

-The first chart below is a substance symbol key.
-Each of the symbols represent a mainstream substance – the same substances that most people use our kits to test.
+The image below is a substance symbol key.
+Each of these symbols represent a mainstream substance – in other words, the substances that most people use our kits to test (like MDMA and cocaine.)

-In the next image, you’ll notice lines connecting these symbols (on the right) and the adulterants (on the left.)
-These lines indicate a connection between the mainstream substance (symbol) and the adulterant.
-In the next section we’ll put all of this together to show you how this works in practice.
+In the next image, you’ll notice lines connecting these symbols (on the right) and substance names (on the left.)
+These lines indicate a connection between the mainstream substance (symbol) and the adulterant (chemical name on the left.)
+In other words, those are the substances you’re testing for.
+The rest of the substances, without lines to the MDMA symbol, don’t apply when testing MDMA.
+In the next section we’ll put all of this together to show you how it works in practice.

 HOW THIS WORKS IN PRACTICE

-That leaves us with just 2C-B and Ethylone because DXM does not have a green reaction.
-Let’s say the green reaction started out light green, and then at 15 seconds the color turned medium green.
-This follows the sequence for 2C-B and we now have our most likely answer.
+DXM doesn’t have a green reaction.
+That leaves us with just 2C-B and ethylone.
+Let’s say the reaction started out light green, and then at 15 seconds the color turned medium green.
+This looks more similar to the reaction for 2C-B than for ethylone – so 2C-B is our most likely answer.